JoelJokyu/MusicPlayer/README.md

+Most functionality still yet to be implemented just base

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.